mensbeam/Arsse/docs/en/020_Getting_Started/020_Download_and_Installation/010_On_Arch_Linux.md

 # Using an alternative PHP interpreter

 The above instructions assume you will be using the `php` package as your PHP interpreter.
-If you wish to use `php-legacy` (which is always one feature version behind, for compatibility) a few configuration tweaks are required.
+If you wish to use `php-legacy` (which is always at least one feature version behind, for compatibility) a few configuration tweaks are required.
 The follwoing commands are a short summary:

 ```sh
 # Enable the necessary PHP extensions; curl is optional but recommended; pdo_sqlite may be used instead of sqlite3, but this is not recommended